math4tots-misc/slumber/xx/README.md

 I think it's ok to delay this, since if string literals were actually 'string', and we always use it in contexts that require 'String', the casting would be seamless.

+Should 'list' be a primitive type?

+Should I split 'real' back into 'int' and 'float'?
+Originally I had separate 'int' and 'float' primitive types, but I'm not sure that that's really all that useful or necessary for most cases.